reshamas/fastai_deeplearn_part1/other/test2.md

 - `max_features=0.5` the less correlated your trees are with each other, the better; randomly choose half the features
 - `max_features` in practice, good values range from 0.5 to log2 or sqrt

+## Random Forest
+- hard to screw it up
+- great for out of box, even without tuning hyperparameters